 If expensive Wall Street advisors offer a raw deal and no real value, it’s time to opt for robo advisors.
 While no investment strategy is perfect, a robo advisor can cut through the jargon and get you results.
 Though some FIAs can add a lot of value, guidance for asset allocation needs to be based on numbers.
-This is something a computer program can do better.
+This is something a computer program, it is argued, can do as well if not better.
 For those who value the human element, robo advisory services that are not 100% automated may be a better choice.

 What is a robo advisor in a hybrid sense?
 These are essentially robo advisors with human support such as dedicated human advisors for basic financial planning.
 Dialogues revolving around robo advisors versus humans and digital versus traditional miss out on the modern markets.
 Here, investors want to profit from the best advisor, regardless of whether it is man or machine.
 Independent financial planners may also refer investments to a robo advisor.
 Online digital dashboards can be the medium to access accounts and incorporate portfolio data in such a case.

 Another big misconception is that robo advisors are risky.
 These digital advisors are regulated and compliance is enforced.
 Security is something a robo advisor never compromises on.
-Some advisors use bank-level security measures to ensure data is safely collected and stored.
+Advisors use bank-level security measures to ensure data is safely collected and stored.
 Encryption is also another strong point of trusting your money management to an algorithm.
 A study by AT Kearney even indicates robo advisors are the next step in the evolution of financial advice and asset management.
-By 2020, it estimates 2 trillion investors will be managed by robo advisors!

 What is a robo advisor like in comparison to a human one?
 Well, these digital advisors can handle just about any type of financial planning.
 One of the most interesting features of robo advisors is the manual function.
 If you want a hands-on approach, online investing can co-exist with manual investing.
 This is why many seasoned and novice investors prefer a digital wealth advisor.